Associate Director, Franklin Humanities Institute

-Outside of her work as an academic administrator, she maintains a strong research interest in the social worlds human beings share with non-human animals.
-Trained in American Studies and Ethnic Studies, she is particularly interested in how these multispecies complexes shape and are shaped by inequalities among human beings.
+Outside of her work as an academic administrator, she maintains a strong research interest in the social worlds human beings share with non-humans.
+Trained in American Studies and Ethnic Studies, she is particularly interested in how multispecies relations shape and are shaped by inequalities among human beings.
 In 2013 she was part of an interdisciplinary group that curated Recording the Anthropocene, a public exhibit exploring scientific, cultural, and artistic visions of the planetary impact of the human species.
 She has taught courses in the English Department, Program in Women's Studies, and Center for Documentary Studies.
-She participates regularly in panels and workshops on "alternative" or non-faculty careers for academics.